 By livestock: The market is divided into poultry, swine, ruminants, aquatic animals, and others.

 - Poultry: This includes chickens, turkeys, ducks, and other birds raised for their meat or eggs.
 Common feed additives used in poultry production include amino acids, vitamins, minerals, and enzymes.

 - Swine: This includes pigs raised for their meat.
 Common feed additives used in swine production include antibiotics, enzymes, and acidifiers.

 - Ruminants: This includes cattle, sheep, and goats, which have a unique digestive system that allows them to break down fibrous plant material.
 Common feed additives used in ruminant production include ionophores, probiotics, and prebiotics.

 - Aquatic animals: This includes fish, shrimp, and other aquatic animals raised for their meat or other products.
 Common feed additives used in aquaculture include antioxidants, probiotics, and enzymes.

 - Others: This includes animals such as horses, pets, and zoo animals, which have specific dietary requirements.
 Common feed additives used in these animals include vitamins, minerals, and probiotics.

-The market is distributed in the region including North America, Europe, Asia-Pacific, and Latin America.
+By region: The market is distributed in the region including North America, Europe, Asia-Pacific, and Latin America.